With the costs of commodities rising day after day, you might be wondering how to live cheaply? Is cheap living still possible?

 Want to treat yourself to that rare twice-in-a-year only mani-pedi combo or hair treatment?
 Visit sites like Groupon for packages at discounted rates.

-27. Look for interest-free installment payment schemes if you have to shop
+- Look for interest-free installment payment plans if you have to shop

 I know this can be contentious advice.
 Many would argue that paying in full if you have the money can you save more financial headaches in the long term.
-This is true because installment payment schemes typically carry interests and hidden charges.
+This is true because installment payment plans typically carry interest charges and some hidden charges.

-A smart way to go around this issue is to save up for a big purchase as much as you can or find alternatives that won’t necessitate a purchase.
+A smart way to go around this issue is to save up for a big purchase as much as you can or find alternatives that eliminate thee need for thee purchase altogether.

-But if you really do have to and money is tight, consider looking for fully transparent, interest-free installments payments, such as through apps like Klarna and Afterpay.
+But if you really do have to make that purchase and money is tight, consider looking for fully transparent, interest-free installments payments, such as through apps like Klarna and Afterpay.

-Try also apps like Square Cash, Venmo, and Google Pay that allow you to make money transfers and inter-bank payments without any fees and hidden charges.
-If you’re a frequent Amazon user, you may want to weigh the long-term savings you can make with an annual Prime subscription that gives you free shipping for most purchases.
+Also try apps like Square Cash, Venmo, and Google Pay that allow you to make money transfers and inter-bank payments without any fees or hidden charges.
+If you’re a frequent Amazon user, you may want to weigh the long-term savings you can achieve with an annual Prime subscription that gives you free shipping for most purchases.

-Sign-up bonuses are one of the newest strategies offered by banks to attract clients and get them to open a savings or checking account with them.
-In essence, you get handed money for free – from a couple hundred dollars to more – for opening an account with them especially if you’re a new account holder in their bank.
+Sign-up bonuses are one of the newest strategies offered by banks to attract clients and get them to open a savings or checking account.
+In essence, you get handed money for free – from a couple hundred dollars to more – for opening an account with the bank, especially if you’re a new account holder in their bank.

-These bonuses are not equal however across banks, and in some instances, the bonus isn’t as big as it seems or you may end up having to maintain more money than the actual bonus you’re going to get or have to pay a monthly fee.
+These bonuses are not equal across banks.i In some instances, the bonus isn’t as big as it seems or you may end up having to maintain more money in the account than the actual bonus you’re going to get or you have to pay a monthly fee.
 Good research can give you some idea of the best bank bonuses available out there.

 Need recommendations?
 My favorite is American Express.
 They offer 0% APR for the first year and $100 FREE after you spend $2000 using your new Blue Cash Everyday® Card.